teambit/bit/README.md

 - Composing apps and services with components removes the need for architecture layers in our codebase and allows for a much smoother dev-experience of working in a service-oriented codebase where each component is a service that can be composed with other components to solve concrete problems.
 - Bit's scopes implement feature ownership across the organization and host cross-cutting concern components that facilitate services.
 - Workspaces are flexible and can be used to maintain components from many scopes, making it easier to reuse and collaborate on available components.
 - Lanes helps distributed teams to communicate and collaborate on API changes by understanding the underline dependency graph of components and "bundling" together changes that affect many teams and should be synced.

+## We build Bit with Bit

+Bit is 100% built with Bit!
+Every feature in Bit, from the [Bit Version Manager](https://bit.dev/teambit/bvm) to the workspace UI and even [supporting MDX](https://bit.dev/teambit/mdx), are just scopes of components developed with Bit.

+Explore [dozens of OSS scopes and hundreds of OSS components](https://bit.dev/teambit) on the Bit cloud platform.

+This also means you can customize and extend any part of Bit as you like!
+It's just a simple matter of importing and editing a component or adding a new one.

 ## Contributing 🎗️

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).